-Bao honed his visual sense from Kung Fu movies, silent comedies, musicals, and Hitchcock.
-Mentored early on by master action director Corey Yuen, he was instilled with an approach to action that doesn’t rely solely on spectacle, but draws on story and character.
-Twitch Film praised his written-and-directed short Bookie for its “flawlessly realized world populated by entirely fleshed out and believable characters, driven by a compelling narrative and brought to sumptuous life.”
-Following an award-winning film festival run, he directed Black Coffee as part of a film anthology produced by Cinema Seattle.
-His segment’s unique noir style caught the attention of Seattle Magazine, which awarded him their Spotlight Artist of the Year.
-He has since traveled back to his homeland of Vietnam to work as a film editor.
+Mentored by master action director Corey Yuen, Bao’s approach draws on spectacle through story and character.
+Screen Anarchy praised his written-and-directed short Bookie for its “flawlessly realized world driven by a compelling narrative and brought to sumptuous life.”
 His editing credits include Cho Lon, one of Southeast Asia’s highest-budgeted action blockbusters, and Jackpot, a heartfelt comedy selected as Vietnam’s official entry to the 2016 Oscars for Best Foreign Film.
+The Paper Tigers will be his first feature film as director.
 Ain’t It Cool News enthusiastically declared Bao as “a director I expect to see big things from.”

 An original member of the ground-breaking indie action team ZeroGravity Stunts, Ken has over 20 years of achievement in martial arts, earning a senior instructor rank in Northern Shaolin Kung Fu and four Grand Championship titles.
 He has gone on to broaden his knowledge with Wushu, Capoeira, Muay Thai, and Brazilian Jiu-Jitsu.
-He has played starring roles and served as action director/fight choreographer in several key independent action films of the last decade, including Unlucky Stars which recently won Best Fight Choreography at the Action on Film International Film Festival.
+He has served as action director/fight choreographer on several key independent action films of the last decade and recently starred in Unlucky Stars, which was hailed by Kung Fu Kingdom for its “balance of blazing action, laugh-out-loud comedy, and wince-inducing stunt work.”
 Ken lives in Los Angeles with his wife, Nicole, where he also works as a graphic artist in the entertainment industry.

 Al’n harbored great passion for martial arts films and NBA basketball from a young age.
 After reaching the staggering height of 5 foot 7 inches, Al’n put all his energy into making backyard Kung Fu films in high school using home video cameras.
 He continued his education in Seattle at the University of Washington, focusing on post-modern cinema and martial arts films.
 Having started out in camera department before transitioning to producing, Al’n brings a holistic knowledge in creative problem-solving and film set management – ensuring a productive, positive, and safe environment.